Logius-standaarden/OAuth-NL-profiel/Protected Resource Profile.md

 <aside class=" addition">
 <b>iGov-NL : Additional content</b></br>

 In case these (optional) attributes are already provided within the token, no introspection is needed.
-For further details we encourage to read the [[[NLGOV.OpenID]]] specification.
+For further details we encourage to read the [[[NLgov.OpenID]]] specification.

 </aside>
 <!-- iGov-NL : End of the additional content -->